Man receives 4 life sentences for crash that killed 2 teens

 RADCLIFF, Ky.
 (AP) - A Kentucky judge has agreed with a jury’s recommended sentence for a West Virginia man convicted in the deaths of two teenagers during a car chase.

-Shawn Welsh, 37, of Marion, West Virginia received four concurrent life sentences Tuesday, The News-Enterprise reported.
+Shawn Welsh, 37, of Fairmont, West Virginia, received four concurrent life sentences Tuesday, The News-Enterprise reported.
 Welsh is eligible for parole after serving 20 years.

 A Hardin County jury convicted Welsh of two counts of murder and two counts of assault on Oct.
 28. They recommended he serve a life sentence and the judge agreed.